koyuawsmbrtn/web/content/posts/speeding-up-linux-startup-and-shutdown.md

 ## Using EFISTUB instead of a bootloader

 If supported EFISTUB loads your kernel directly using your EFI chip.
-This is great, because you don't have to bootloader then that searches for everything that's required to boot up your system.
+This is great, because you don't need a bootloader then that searches for everything that's required to boot up your system.
 Depending on your distribution it's a different experience.
 On Arch you simply install `efistubmgr-git` from the AUR which is a EFISTUB management tool written by an old friend of mine.
 I wonder what that guy does these days.